 - Soaked Raisins: For more flavor, soak the raisins in rum, apple juice, or port wine instead of hot water.

 - Other Fillings: Once you can make strudel dough, the possibilities are endless!
-Swap out the apples for other seasonal fruit like blueberry strudel.
-Or make a savory filling with mashed potatoes and peas.
+Swap out the apples for other seasonal fruit like blueberry strudel, fresh peach strudel, or cherry strudel with puff pastry.

 - Place the dough on top of something like a newspaper or patterned tablecloth to help determine how thin to stretch it.
-Germans will say that your strudel dough isn’t thin enough until you can read the newspaper through it!
+My Oma said that your strudel dough isn’t thin enough until you can read the newspaper through it!

 - Knead the dough for at least 8 minutes to develop a lot of gluten, which will help the dough become stretchy and less likely to tear.